mars0i/popco/README.md

 ##### Results

-In model 1, empirical patterns like those reported by Sanday emerge from the influence of analogies on agents’ communication with each other.
+In model 1, empirical patterns like those reported by Sanday emerge from the influence of analogies on agents' communication with each other.
 Model 2 extends model 1 by allowing the components of a new analogy to diffuse through the population for reasons unrelated to later effects of the analogy.
 This illustrates a process by which novel cultural features